o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-10-28-twitter-tweetsmarter.md

 of Twitter.
 It feels that this engagement within the Twitter space should translate into engagement with the website at some point.

-here are some tips that caught my attention:
+Here are some tips that caught my attention:

 1. Tweets <100 characters get more engagement.
 If you use the entire 140 character space, it becomes more difficult to pass the Tweet on.